cmdoret/master_archive/README.md

 * Family: Clutches to which the individual belongs.
 These can be any combination of letters and numbers.
 * Generation: Useful if there are mothers and offspring.
 Values should be F3 for mothers and F4 for offspring.
 2. Create an empty folder named data and place the 2 files inside.
 This folder needs to be located inside the same directory as src.
-3. Place your reads in a subfolder of data named `processed` and your reference genome in a subfolder named `ref_genome`.
+3. Place your (trimmed, demultiplexed) reads in a subfolder of data named `processed` and your reference genome in a subfolder named `ref_genome`.
 If you wish to use different folder names, just edit the corresponding paths in `config.mk`.

 4. Type `make` in the command line.
 Once the pipeline has finished running, type `make ploidy` to infer ploidy from the homozygosity of variant sites.
 Note the threshold selected to define ploidy is adapted to the dataset presented here.
 You will probably need to define a threshold yourself by inspecting the distribution of homozygosity (HOM variable) in `data/ploidy/thresholds/fixed.tsv` and set the variable  `fixed_thresh` in `src/ploidy/haplo_males.py` to this value.
 Once you have modified the threshold, run `make ploidy` again to update the ploidy classification with the new threshold.
 5. Type `make -B` to run the pipeline again without haploids.